 Meredith F. Small, an anthropologist, says our “social intelligence” is what has made humans such a successful species."
 We recognize and keep track of hundreds of relationships, and we easily distinguish between enemies and friends.”
 We run our lives by social calculation and most of it revolves around talking.

 I used to think talking was just opening your mouth and letting sounds come out.
 There are unintended consequences to this type of lazy talking and now I take it seriously.
-I found it best to segregate the things I talk about with different people.
+I found that I had to segregate the things I talk about with different people.

 Here are a couple of examples: My friend Meg validates that I am a regular person because I act and talk regular around her.
 I have my Meg package: I can talk about trouble but I keep it light.
 I park the irony at the door.

-The only things I can say to Hannah are: Do you have a good plumber? or How do you like your new car?
+The only things I can say to Hannah are: Do you have a good plumber? or How is your new “on demand” water heater working?
 I stopped telling Hannah anything when I realized that her reaction was going to be out of all proportion to what I was telling her.
 If I said I got some freelance work she would scream (yes, scream) what?
 What kind of work?
 And then pepper me with about fifty questions that I didn’t have the answer to and then question my decision.

 I try not to tell my children anything about my life that doesn’t end with: “it’s great.”